compose-x/ecs_composex/docs/extras.rst

 for, mostly, services level x-aws keys such as **-xaws-iam-role** or **x-aws-autoscaling**.

-This will allow developers who might have started a journey to ECS using the docker ecs plugin to continue that journey with ECS ComposeX without making too many changes.
+This will allow developers who might have started a journey to ECS using the docker ecs plugin to continue that journey with ECS Compose-X without making too many changes.

 In case for a similar setting, such as *x-aws-iam-policies* which in ECS Compose-X is under *x-iam/Policies*, these non conflicting settings will add up together.
-However, in case of conflicting information, the ECS ComposeX definition will prevail over the x-aws-keys.
+However, in case of conflicting information, the ECS Compose-X definition will prevail over the x-aws-keys.

 AWS AppMesh integration